jasonwbarnett/myjsonip.com-ruby/README.md

 ## I have _x_ interfaces on my server with NATs, how can I leverage this site to get each interface WAN IP?

+I use the following script in production in order to quickly look up all interfaces or a single interface WAN IP.
+A few examples of how to use the script:

+- How to grab the WAN IP for ALL interfaces

+      $ find_wan_ip.rb

+- How to grab the WAN IP for a single interface

+      $ find_wan_ip.rb 192.168.2.5

+- How to grab the WAN IP for multiple interfaces

+      $ find_wan_ip.rb 192.168.2.5 192.168.2.6 ...

+    #!/usr/bin/env ruby
     require 'net/http'
     require 'json'
     require 'resolv'